technomada/cloud-from-scratch/apps/README.md

 Get your creative juices flowing with this list of applications to install to your cloud.

-For CFS instructions click the name left of "--"
+For CFS `specific instructions` click the name left of "--"

-For generic click the url right of "--"
+For `generic instructions` click the url right of "--"

 ## Cloud Management
 * OpenFaaS -- https://www.openfaas.com/